infinum/accessibility-mobile-standards/docs/guidelines/platforms/flutter/guideline_perceivable_flutter.md

 - it is not clear which parts of the screen are contextually connected to each other

-#### Additional notes

-This guideline covers point 1.3.1 Info and Relationships - Level A of the WCAG standard.

 ---

 ### Meaningful sequence

+*This guideline covers point 1.3.2 Meaningful sequence - Level A of the WCAG standard.*

 :white_check_mark: **Success criteria**